People are spending more time in virtual reality worlds.

 Where people go, ads will follow.

-VR will no doubt alter the digital marketing landscape.
+Virtual Reality will no doubt alter the digital marketing landscape.

-Creating Ads Designed for VR Experiences
+Creating Digital Ads Designed for VR Experiences

 Google needs to put ads where people spend their time.
 As more people spend time in VR worlds, that’s where Google wants ads to be.
 The future health of Google’s display ad network will rely on its ability to monetize people navigating VR spaces.